Flash floods clean-up in St Neots labelled 'appalling'

 Cllr Derek Giles said he had notified CCC and called for them to urgently investigate.

-In correspondence to Mr Wylie, he said: “I have seen the result of the resurfacing of Huntingdon Street here in St Neots and to be honest I was appalled by the standard of work around the edges and in and around the gullies.
+In correspondence to the business owner, he said: “I have seen the result of the resurfacing of Huntingdon Street here in St Neots and to be honest I was appalled by the standard of work around the edges and in and around the gullies.

 “As a result of the resurfacing, there is evidence of tarmac actually in many of the gullies.